pipdstn/Snowflaker/README.md

 `1`     - Generate a new snowflake.

 `SPACE` - Export the current snowflake to a Houdini .geo file in the build folder.
+NB: on Windows, the application and exported .geo files may be placed in a further subdirectory, depending on the build type.

 `ESC`   - Exit the program.